VANatHeritage/ConSiteTools/README.md

 #### Version 2.2.x

 - General
-  - changed remaining Dissolve to PairwiseDissolve
+  - changed all remaining Dissolve to PairwiseDissolve

 - Tweaks to SCS workflow:
-  - ignore dams where `NH_IGNORE = 1` in dams layer
+  - Service area layers now ignore dams where `NH_IGNORE = 1` in dams layer
-  - DelinSite_scs: added step to also use PFs to select catchments to create clipping buffer
+  - DelinSite_scs: added step to also use PFs to select catchments for clipping buffer

 #### Version 2.2